 Now that the data has been split into training/testing, we can begin to analyze and process the training data, and feed it into a training procedure.
 First, we often want to manipulate the data into a form more appropriate for our training procedure.
 This is known as feature engineering.
 For example, many training procedures and their corresponding models cannot handle non-numeric data, so we’ll either need to transform nominals (strings) into ordinals (numbers) by giving each distinct string a unique number, or dropping the nominal fields.
 We may also wish to fill in missing values with the average or min or max for that field, and may drop fields altogether if they are likely not to be useful.

 There exist many different training procedures and models for classification.
 These include k-nearest neighbor, decision trees, neural networks, among others.
 Although each of these algorithms attempt to solve the same kind of problem (classification, namely), each has advantages and disadvantages for specific kinds of uses.
 These tradeoffs should be understood and the right procedure and model should be chosen for the “right reasons” (appropriateness for the task at hand, vaguely).
-Given the abundance of machine learning software, such as Weka, there is often a tendency to just try every algorithm to see what works best on the training data, in terms of training accuracy.
+Given the abundance of machine learning software, such as scikit-learn, there is often a tendency to just try every algorithm to see what works best on the training data, in terms of training accuracy.
 However, this approach can be less than ideal, as an algorithm may perform best (in terms of accuracy) on the training set but perform poorly on the test set because, for example, it does not generalize well on the kind of data to which it is applied.

 k-fold cross validation

 In order to get an accurate picture of the accuracy of a particular training procedure, we have to be careful to evaluate the procedure on a different set of data than it was trained on.
 Note that we do not yet look at the test data segregated earlier.
 At this stage, we are only working with the training data.
 However, we do not want to train a model on all of the training data and then test on that same data, since the model may very well have “memorized” the training data (and thus will perform really well on when tested on the same data, but perform poorly in the real world or the segregated test data).
 Thus, we often employ k-fold cross validation.
-Visit the linked notes for more details.

 Assuming we’re happy with our training procedure, we’re ready to perform a final validation test on the segregated testing data.
 The model should be trained again, this time on all the training data (not using k-fold cross validation), and tested on the segregated test data.
 Note that this is the first (and only) time this test data has been used.
 The results on this final validation will most closely match those experienced in the real world on totally new data.
 These results are the only results that are appropriate for publication in a scientific venue.
 If we’re not happy with the results, then we have some soul-searching to do (should we abandon the idea? was their something wrong with our workflow?).